PRISHIta123/PRISHIta123.github.io/index.md

 menuorder: 1
 ---

-I am a Masters graduate in Computer Science from <a href="https://www.cornell.edu/" style="color: blue">Cornell University</a> and currently working for <a href="https://www.americanexpress.com/" style="color: blue">American Express</a>.
+I am a Masters graduate in Computer Science from <a href="https://www.cornell.edu/" style="color: blue">Cornell University</a> and currently working as a Research Assistant at the <a href="https://carey.jhu.edu/cdhai" style="color: blue">John Hopkins Center for Digital Health and Artificial Intelligence (CDHAI).</a>.
 Previously, I completed my undergraduate studies in Computer Science and Engineering from <a href="https://vit.ac.in" style="color: blue">Vellore Institute of Technology (VIT, Vellore) India</a>.
 My fascination towards Deep Learning, Vision, Robotics and Cognitive AI inspired me to contribute in these domains through research as well as open-source.
 I always look forward to connecting with people having similar interests and exciting project ideas!
 You can reach out to me at pr376[at]cornell[dot]edu.

 ## Updates:

+- **[May 2024]<a style="color: red">[New!]</a>** Started working as a Research Assistant at JHU CDHAI.
-- **[Sept 2023]<a style="color: red">[New!]</a>** Paper accepted at Learning Robot Super Autonomy workshop (IROS 2023).
+- **[Sept 2023]** Paper accepted at Learning Robot Super Autonomy workshop (IROS 2023).
 - **[June 2023]** Paper accepted at the IEEE ICAIGE Conference 2023.
 - **[Apr 2023]** Started working at American Express.
 - **[Dec 2022]** Graduated from Cornell University.